Duncan Capicchiano, Guest Thyroid Nation

 Chlorine in your home and shower

 There are a couple of ways to eliminate chlorine exposure in your home.
 Firstly, you can buy a filter for each tap, and shower filters for your bathrooms.
-There are some excellent filters available which will eliminate more than 90% of the chlorine, and they will also reduce the heavy metals and other nasty chemicals that are present in your water.
+There are some excellent filters available that will eliminate more than 90% of the chlorine, and they will also reduce the heavy metals and other nasty chemicals that are present in your water.
 An even better alternative is to buy a whole house filter.
-This eliminates chlorine before it even reaches your home, and means that you don’t need to install and maintain filters all around your house.
+This eliminates chlorine before it even reaches your home, and means that you don’t need to install and maintain filters all-around your house.
 Even better, it means that your clothes are washed in chlorine-free water too.
 That brings me on to cleaning products, another thing that you need to remember when you make your house chlorine-free!
 Always use chlorine-free bleach and cleaning products.
 If you don’t, you could be inhaling chlorine vapors without even realizing it.
 Avoiding chlorine is not all about what you can do in your home.
 As I mentioned, swimming pools are normally full of chlorine and should be avoided.
 Unfortunately that goes for hot tubs too!
 If you feel like a swim (and you live near some water), try a lake or the sea.
 Sea swimming is particularly beneficial for your thyroid gland, as seawater contains many minerals including Iodine.

 About the Author

 Duncan Capicchiano, ND, is the owner and creator of KidneyCoach.com.
 His professional background is Naturopathy, and is also an International Author and Researcher that specialises in the treatment and management of kidney disease.
 His most famous work in kidney disease is The Kidney Disease Solution Program.
-He is a fully qualified naturopath, nutritionist, herbalist and a medical researcher.
+He is a fully qualified naturopath, nutritionist, herbalist, and medical researcher.
 Check out the original article, here.